TheBridge profile: John McBride

-Past job: Lyft, Obama for America, U.S. House of Representative
+Past job: Founder & President of We The Future; Growth & Community at Lyft, Obama for America, U.S. House of Representatives

-Launching this week!
+Q. How are you bridging the gap between policy and tech?
 John recently left Lyft to build a startup that empowers millennial engagement in all things politics.
 The mission of wethefuture.org is to equip our generation with the best technology, training, and tools to reform our government.
 Want to get involved on the ground floor?
-Learn more here.